Notice of Pre-AIA or AIA Status

 a shield plate forming a top surface of the housing and comprising at least one sensing aperture (metal provide the shield, paragraph 039); the coupling element configured to generate an electromagnetic field arranged to couple with the at least one RFID tag (antenna 308 provide the electromagnetic field for coupling with the RFID tag, paragraph 042), and

 wherein the coupling element is configured to process the at least one RFID tag within the sensing aperture such that the at least one RFID tag is coupled to the coupling element via the electromagnetic field (paragraph 042-043).
 Nguyen teaches a light module for providing the status of the RFID test and the light is operated based on the timing of the controlled process of testing the RFID tag (the light indicating when the processing of the RFID is complete represent the timing of the processing of the RFID tag, paragraph 047) but is silent on teaching the light is arranged inside of the housing and configured to illuminate the inside of the housing.
-Grillberger in an analogous art teaches illuminating a housing in order to provide an indication of the status of a RFID tag (Page 2, paragraph 09, EP 3047458) and teaches the light comprises LED (page 7).
+Riester in an analogous art teaches illuminating a housing, wherein the at least one light is arranged to illuminate the at least one RFID with the sensing aperture (paragraph 048-049).

 Regarding claim 16, Nguyen teaches controller integrated to the coupling element, or a controller connected to the coupling element (test m0dule 402 control coupling element, paragraph 044).